 If you are having trouble imagining “slow” internet speeds, try to think back to the days of dial-up and modem internet.
 Not only was it incredibly painful to connect to the internet, it was mind-numbingly frustrating to get disconnected every time a phone call came through as well.
 Add to those woes, regular power outages; in many parts of the world, power tends to go out every other hour so you would lose any unsaved work accordingly.

 You might not be able to view certain sites such as Facebook, YouTube or even Gmail in the same view through slower speeds as well.

-To be fair, there are plenty of other countries in Asia that have speeds as low as 2 mbps, such as India and Bangladesh, but these countries are working harder to improve their broadband connectivity.
-Meanwhile, Egypt is unravelling because of the poor state of affairs in the country currently.
+To be fair, there are plenty of other countries in Asia that have speeds as low as 2 Mbps, such as India and Bangladesh, but these countries are working harder to improve their broadband connectivity.
+Meanwhile, Egypt is unraveling because of the poor state of affairs in the country currently.

-Although Yemen has the slowest speed at 1.3 mbps, Venezuela is not far behind at 1.6 mbps.
+Although Yemen has the slowest speed at 1.3 Mbps, Venezuela is not far behind at 1.6 Mbps.
 The reason why it is ranked higher on the list is because this South American country has been dwindling on this list for many consecutive years with little to no signs of improvement.
-In fact, the Venezuelan government artificially keeps internet speeds low to reduce spending and government’s spending budgets.
+In fact, the Venezuelan government artificially keeps internet speeds low to reduce spending and the government’s spending budgets.